Singapore city's sunset view with a beautiful river in front.

 • By MRT: The closest MRT station is Promenade (Downtown Line, Circle Line).
 From there, it’s a short walk to the Carousel.

-• By Bus: Many buses stop at the Singapore Flyer, making it also suitable for those who are not staying too near the area.
+• By Bus: Many buses stop at the Singapore Flyer, making it suitable for those not staying near the area.

 • By Taxi/Grab: For a seamless experience, taxis and ride-hailing apps such as Grab are plentiful.

-The Flyer is one of the key stops on a hop-on-hop-off tour of Singapore, so it will be easy to schedule that into your itinerary.
+The Flyer is a key stop on a hop-on-hop-off tour of Singapore, so it will be easy to schedule that into your itinerary.

 Final Thoughts on Visiting the Singapore Flyer

-Being an observation wheel, Singapore Flyer is also a full experience in itself that makes it possible to see magnificent views and offers stunning eateries and fun-filled activities nearby.
+Being an observation wheel, Singapore Flyer is also an experience that makes it possible to see magnificent views and offers stunning eateries and fun-filled activities nearby.
 Part of any guide to Singapore attractions, this historic landmark should be at the top of your to-do list, whether you visit as part of a broader itinerary or you simply want to say you were there.

-Planning your trip in advance, from booking Singapore Flyer tickets to deciding when to visit, can also ensure a smooth and pleasurable experience.
+Planning your trip, from booking Singapore Flyer tickets to deciding when to visit, can also ensure a smooth and pleasurable experience.
 The Flyer is for everyone, whether you want adventure, romance or family-friendly fun.

-Considering the breadth of things to do in Singapore, this iconic attraction will ensure your visit is unique and truly unforgettable.
+Considering the breadth of things to do in Singapore, this iconic attraction will make your visit unique and truly unforgettable.

 Rezmin is passionate about traveling and curating content about history, traditions and other intriguing aspects that make a place attractive.
 In her spare time, she enjoys reading fictional books sprinkled with inspiration, humor and enthusiasm.